anuragchauhan21/Revenue_Risk_Analysis/README.md

 - **94.4% of total revenue** comes from one time buyers
 - Average revenue per repeat customer is **nearly 2 times higher** than one time customers

-Clear evidence of **revenue leakage due to weak customer retention**.
+Clear evidence of **revenue leakage** due to weak customer retention.

 ### Stage 02 : Experience Driven Leakage